We've all heard horror stories of hellish film productions that went wrong. But what about actual horror stories on movie sets?

 The Crow is a dark, grungy superhero film—kind of like a modern Batman film except if Joker himself was Batman.
 Or, in this case, Crow...man?

 Like The Dark Knight's very own Joker, starring actor Brandlon Lee died during production, except this wasn't in an unrelated incident—Brandon Lee was shot to death during one of the scenes.
-Accidently, of course.
+Accidentally, of course.

 The firearms specialist had gone home early, so was unable to catch the .44 Magnum bullet lodged between the dummies.